SDGforskning/sdg-strings/SDG12_query_action_WoS.md

       ("circular*" NEAR/5 ("econom*" OR "bioeconom*" OR "production" OR "produce$" OR "product$" OR "consumption" OR "consume$" OR "consumer$"))
       OR
         (
-          ("recycl*" OR "re-cycl*" OR "re cycl*" OR "reuse$" OR "re-use$" OR "re use$" OR "reusing" OR "re-using" OR "re using"
+          ("recycl*" OR "re-cycl*" OR "reuse$" OR "re-use$" OR "reusing" OR "re-using" OR "re-furbish*" OR "refurbish*" OR "remanufactur*" OR "re-manufactur*" OR "repurpos*" OR "re-purpos*"
-          OR "re-furbish*" OR "re furbish*" OR "remanufactur*" OR "re-manufactur*" OR "re manufactur*" OR "repurpos*" OR "re-purpos*" OR "re purpos" OR "compost*" OR "codigest*" OR "co digest*" OR "co-digest*" OR "resource efficiency" OR "resource use efficiency" OR "material efficiency" OR "material use efficiency" )
+          OR "compost*" OR "codigest*" OR "co-digest*"
+          OR "resource efficiency" OR "resource use efficiency" OR "material efficiency" OR "material use efficiency" )
           NEAR/5
-              ("bioeconom*" OR "production" OR "produce$" OR "product$" OR "consumption" OR "consume$" OR "consumer$" OR "packaging" OR "sidestream$" OR "side-stream$" OR "side stream$" OR "byproduct$" OR "by-product$" OR "resource$" OR "material$" OR "matter" OR "biomass" OR "waste$" OR "biowaste$" OR "ewaste$" OR "e-waste$" OR "garbage" OR "trash" OR "trashes" OR "litter" OR "rubbish" OR "sewage$" OR "sludge"
+              ("bioeconom*" OR "production" OR "produce$" OR "product$" OR "consumption" OR "consume$" OR "consumer$" OR "packaging" OR "sidestream$" OR "side-stream$" OR "byproduct$" OR "by-product$" OR "resource$" OR "material$" OR "matter" OR "biomass" OR "waste$" OR "biowaste$" OR "ewaste$" OR "e-waste$" OR "garbage" OR "trash" OR "trashes" OR "litter" OR "rubbish" OR "sewage$" OR "sludge"
               )
         )
       OR
         (
-          ("lifecycle$" OR "life cycle$" OR "cradle to cradle" OR "cradle-to-cradle" OR "footprint") NEAR/5 ("material$" OR "product$" OR "production" OR "produce$" OR "service$" OR "consumption" OR "consume$" OR "consumer$")
+          ("lifecycle$" OR "life cycle$" OR "cradle to cradle" OR "footprint") NEAR/5 ("material$" OR "product$" OR "production" OR "produce$" OR "service$" OR "consumption" OR "consume$" OR "consumer$")
         )
       OR